smbchatbots/smbchat-files/README.md

-# smbchat-styles
+# SMB Chat Files

-This repository is for all the stylesheets for SMBchatbots
+This repository is for SMB Chat Files